Did you know that rejection actually hurts, as in physical pain?

-According to a groundbreaking fMRI study of social exclusion, rejection activates the same regions in the brain as physical pain.
+According to an fMRI study of social exclusion, getting rejected activates the same regions in the brain as physical pain.

-Could that have something to do with people’s reluctance to request assistance in the workplace?
+Could that have something to do with our reluctance to ask for help in the workplace?

 Table of Contents

-How to ask for help professionally: 7 tips for requesting assistance at the workplace
+How to ask for help politely: 7 Tips for requesting assistance in the workplace

 If you want to know how to ask for help politely in a message or an email, there are several tips you should keep in mind.